lee101/how/source/_posts/99designs-wordsmashing-logo-icon-design.md

 Despite the new games being much more mobile friendly than Word Smashing was when it was launched, they have struggled to achieve the same success.

-Overall it was a very hands on process involving a lot my time reviewing and giving feedback, that process really helped me discover what i really want and
+Overall it was a very hands on process involving a lot my time reviewing and giving feedback, the time spend did help me discover what i really wanted.

 I will definitely run more design contests in the future.